SakibAhmedShuva/CoNLL-to-Hugging-Face-JSON/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.